5 healthy vegan coffee alternatives to add to your morning ritualWritten by Ali Donahue

 Pour heated mixture in your favorite mug and use an immersion blender to foam.
 Alternatively you can foam the almond milk before you combine.

 Matcha is a wellness trend worth the hype.
-It is powdered green tea - whole leaves of tea milled into fine powder.
-Like green tea, it's super high in antioxidants and while it does still have caffeine, it's a gentler caffeinated beverage than coffee.
+It is powdered green tea — whole leaves of tea milled into fine powder.
+Like green tea, it's super high in antioxidants and while it does still have caffeine, it's a gentler caffeinated beverage than coffee making it a wonderful coffee alternative for someone who still needs a little, albeit gentler, jolt in the morning.

-We love this vegan matcha latte recipe from Minimalist Baker because it's just 4 ingredients.
-She calls for homemade macadamia milk, which sounds delicious but if you're looking for something a little easier, really any non-dairy milk will do.
+We love this vegan matcha latte recipe from Minimalist Baker because it's just four ingredients.
+She calls for homemade macadamia milk, which sounds delicious but if you're looking for something a little easier (and more budget-friendly), really any non-dairy milk will do.

 While we love cozying up early in the morning with a warm cup, sometimes you want something cold to sip on.
-If iced coffee was your go-to and you're looking to expand your morning beverage horizons, try a healthy vegan smoothie instead.
+If iced coffee was your go-to and you're looking to expand your morning beverage horizons, try a healthy vegan smoothie instead as a hearty coffee alternative.
 You still get the satisfying "ritual" of making your smoothie and there are endless combos to try.

 Grab our MamaSezz Breakfast Smoothie.
 It’s rich in protein, fiber, vitamin C, calcium, and iron.
 And antioxidants!
 It’s completely plant-based and ready to blend — just add your favorite liquid and you’re good to go.